-A complainant or reporter may submit a Incident Report Form to the Title IX Coordinator, the Dean of Students Office, the Office of Judicial Affairs (OJA), or one of the University's Deputy Title IX Coordinators.
+A complainant or reporter may submit a paper (hard copy) or electronic Incident Report Form to the Title IX Coordinator, the Dean of Students Office, the Judicial Affairs Office (JA), or one of the University's Deputy Title IX Coordinators.
 Although the Incident Report Form should contain sufficient information to permit the respondent to understand and respond adequately to the charges being brought, it may not reflect every detail related to the allegations in the complaint, as additional information may be discovered during the investigation.

-A complainant may also call or meet with the Title IX Coordinator, Dean of Students Office, OJA, or a Deputy Title IX Coordinator to initiate a complaint.
+A complainant may also call or meet with the Title IX Coordinator, Dean of Students Office, JA, or a Deputy Title IX Coordinator to initiate a complaint.

-University Title IX Coordinator 888 Commonwealth Avenue, Suite 303 Boston, MA 02215 617-358-1796 titleix@bu.edu
+University Title IX Coordinator 888 Commonwealth Avenue, Suite 303 Boston, MA 02215 titleix@bu.edu

-Deputy Title IX Coordinators Contact information available at www.bu.edu/eoo/sexual-misconduct-title-ix/title-ix-team
+Deputy Title IX Coordinators

+Contact information available at www.bu.edu/eoo/sexual-misconduct-title-ix/title-ix-team dos@bu.edu

-Dean of Students Office George Sherman Union, Second Floor 775 Commonwealth Avenue, Boston, MA 02215 617-353-4126 dos@bu.edu
+Dean of Students Office George Sherman Union, Second Floor 775 Commonwealth Avenue, Boston, MA 02215

-Judicial Affairs 25 Buick Street, First Floor, Boston, MA 02215 617-358-0700
+Judicial Affairs 25 Buick Street, First Floor, Boston, MA 02215